Stranding $\mathfrak{sl}_n$ webs: Relation arguments

-If instead all of the edges labeled $\vec{b}_1$ and $\vec{b}_2$ have vertical flow, then the flows must alternate direction, again because $(\vec{b}_1)_i=1 \neq (\vec{b}_2)_i$.
+If instead all of the edges labeled $\vec{b}_1$ and $\vec{b}_2$ have vertical strands, then the strands must alternate direction, again because $(\vec{b}_1)_i=1 \neq (\vec{b}_2)_i$.
 Thus Lemma~\ref{lemma: square switch is like straight lines and loop} applies and describes the other two terms.
 This completes the proof.

 A similar argument holds for $S_i^+$ but since left and right are exchanged, signs change.
 We obtain:

 Since $\vec{b}_1$ is binary, each entry is $0$ or $1$ so this quantity is $\flex(i)$.
 This completes the proof. \end{proof}